Kaisbn/rjv/subjects/subject.rst

 * "noplayer"

   ``login`` is not matching any player on the server.
-  You have been kick for inactivy.
+  You have been kick for inactivity.

 * "unavailable"